 The Foundation considers any contract creating a financial asset or liability as a financial instrument.
-The Foundation's financial instruments comprise cash and cash equivalents, accounts receivable and accounts payable.
+The Foundation's financial instruments comprise cash, accounts receivable and accounts payable.

 Financial assets and liabilities obtained in arm's length transactions are initially recorded at their fair value and financial assets and liabilities obtained in related party transactions are initially measured at their exchange amount.
-The Foundation subsequently measures all of its financial assets and liabilities at amortized cost, except for cash and cash equivalents which are measured at fair value.
+The Foundation subsequently measures all of its financial assets and liabilities at amortized cost, except for cash which is measured at fair value.